Home » Recipes » Meals/Main Dishes » Easy Beef with Snow Peas

 • Garnish – Technically optional but highly recommended scallions, crushed peanuts, and crushed red pepper flakes make for great additions to this dish.

-Make sure to have all your ingredients prepped and close by, because this recipe comes together right before your eyes!
+Make sure to have all your ingredients prepped and close by, because this recipe comes together with minimal prep time and a cook time of mere minutes!

 4. Combine.
 Add all the beef back to the skillet along with the snow peas.
 Stir the mixture over high heat.
 Then, remove the skillet from the heat, and set it aside until the liquid thickens.